Damien Renault

 ENSA Normandie

-Title of the thesis: Investigation of the architectural and landscape transformations of the clos-masures by the modernizations of agriculture (1945-2050)
+Thesis title: Investigating the architectural and landscape transformations of clos-masures by agricultural modernization (1945-2050)

 Thesis director: Valéry Didelon